One prevalent complaint has been that Cash App payment was completed but it is not received. Why does this happen, and how can it be resolved?

 The app will give you access to such payments only if you choose to accept them.
 You’ll be doing this at your own risk, so be careful who you choose to accept payments from.

-6. Spams and Fraud
+6. Spam and Fraud

 Slightly different from the anonymous sender situation, Cash App has accounts marked as either spam or fraud.
 If one of these accounts tries to send you anything, Cash App will directly block it before it reaches your account.
 A transaction blocked by Cash App can’t go anywhere.